uva-responsibleai/fall-24/privacy/apr-1.md

 # Introduction and Motivations
-With massive amounts of data being required for machine learning, data analysis, and decision-making, data privacy arises as a natural concern as such data often constitutes sensitive information collected from entities like individuals or organizations.
-While data privacy has been discussed and attempted to be enforced using various methods, it was not until the 2000s that a widely-accepted, mathematically rigorous definition of privacy was adopted.
+With massive amounts of data required for machine learning, data analysis, and decision-making, data privacy arises as a natural concern as such data often constitutes sensitive information collected from entities like individuals or organizations.
+While data privacy has been discussed and attempted to be enforced using various methods, it was not until the 2000s that a widely accepted, mathematically rigorous definition of privacy was adopted.

 Pure ($`\varepsilon`$-)differential privacy ($`\varepsilon`$-DP) ensures that the contribution of any one individual/record does not change the output of an algorithm (much).
 Approximate differential privacy, on the other hand, relaxes pure DP by allowing for a small failure probability $`\delta`$.
 This allows for more forgiving data perturbations in practice with a low failure probability.